 The Chelmer Queenslander

 it is important to reflect the design of the classic white Georgian style of the original Queenslander house.
 The new design included thoughtfully chosen colours and materials added during the build.
 It is an example of the Queenslander house styles found in the suburb of Chelmer.
 Chelmer is a middle ring suburb on the Brisbane River.
 It has many fine Queenslander house styles.
-The homes that have the wooden verandahs, wide stairways and iron roofs reflect the classic Queenslander house style.
+The homes that have wooden verandahs, wide stairways, and iron roofs reflect the classic Queenslander house style.

 Should you stay or should you go?
 PlaceMate’s Principal Architect Jan Hogarth understands what it takes to help you make this critical decision.
 With over 1,000 Brisbane home renovations and new builds in her portfolio, Jan will help you decide whether the stay, renovate or relocate.
-Request a site visit today to help you make this all-important decision.

 Photography: Caco Photography